hashicorp/vagrant/website/source/docs/cli/init.html.md

 * `--output FILE` - This will output the Vagrantfile to the given file.
   If this is "-", the Vagrantfile will be sent to stdout.

+* `--template FILE` - Provide a custom ERB template for generating the Vagrantfile.

 ## Examples

 Create a base Vagrantfile: